8.4 Embedded Features

 as equity under IAS 32 and ASC 815-40 may differ

-settlement characteristic in the definition of a
+settlement characteristic specified in the

-value recognized in net income, an embedded
+changes in fair value recognized in net income, an

-feature that neither qualifies as equity nor meets
+embedded feature that neither qualifies as equity

-the net settlement characteristic (e.g., because
+nor possesses the net settlement characteristic

-it involves physical settlement in private company
+(e.g., because it involves physical settlement in

-GAAP.
+under U.S. GAAP.

 8.4.2 Separation of Equity Components